shendude/playlist-preserver/README.md

 4)Nothing is highlighted (or nothing has changed) when I submitted my playlist into the app!

 *If the playlist on soundcloud has not been edited since the last time you've updated your text file, there are no "changes" to display.
-Only if songs were added or deleted will you see highlighting.*
+Only if songs were added or deleted will you see highlighting.
+Why don't you go ahead and add some new songs to that playlist?*

 5)What is the difference between regular, bold, and crossed-out-text?
 What about the colors?